ThePalaceProject/architectural-decisions/README.md

 ### Naming

-Each ADR is given a sequental and monotonically increasing number, `#`.
+Each ADR is given a sequential and monotonically increasing number, `#`.
 Numbers will not be reused.
 Each ADR will use a filename in the format: `ADR-# Short description of ADR.md`.